Toll Free Number 1-866-541-5739

 We highly recommend, at a minimum, a BCU 2Star certification (representing beginning skill levels) or ACA Certification.
 Hiring preference will be given to employees meeting these certification standards.
 All kayak guides must demonstrate satisfactory rescue skills, paddle float re-entries, and will be assessed on how well they give kayak lesson courses.
 Typically, mid-May of each season, there is a group training required for all Kayak staff, involving proficiency training and practice.
 Millers Landing is willing and able to train motivated, athletic persons willing to put in the time and effort.
 Basic kayak guide training typically takes between 10-14 days and is intensive, wet, and voluntary.
 Side work can be made available to hard working guides needing extra money during this time.
 Guides who are not able to pass this testing period will not be retained.

 Affordable housing is difficult to find in Seward.
 Miller’s Landing will provide a tent camping area in "tent city for employees " for $100 per month.
 We also have shared VERY basic bunkhouse rooms with a community kitchen for $200 a month.
 Rooms are given out by seniority.
 Some rooms may have up to 3-4 occupants.
 All employees must provide their own bedding and camping gear.
 Our old bunkhouse is $150 a month.
 Camper space is available in employee designated locations in the campground for $150 a month.
 There are no electric sites available, so it must be 100% propane powered for lights and heat.
 You must have full coverage insurance and current licence plate tags to park a camper.
-Shower and laundry is available in our campground, and while Miller's Landing does not provide tokens for it's employees to use in these facilities (showers and laundry are paid by token) we subsidize the cost of living accordingly.
+Shower and laundry is available in our campground, and while Miller's Landing does not provide tokens for its employees to use in these facilities (showers and laundry are paid by token) we subsidize the cost of living accordingly.
 All employees are responsible for their own meals.
 Housing is not available to relatives, family or friends in the bunkhouse or tent camping areas.